hwayne/learntla-v2/docs/beginner/pluscal.rst

 .. note:: You'll get a different number than me if the spec *fails*, because TLC will terminate execution early.
 In that case, I will note that the modelcheck should fail when showing the code listing.

-.. index:: \in, variable definition
+.. index:: \in; variable definition

 Testing More Inputs
 -------------------------